Skip to Main Content

 Everything you add to the Zotero library appears in "My Library."

-You can also add sub-collections.
+You can also add sub-collections to folders.

 If you have a collection selected when you import items into your library, the items will appear in both "My Library" and in the collection you selected.
 You can also move items into collections after they are imported.